dortania/vanilla-laptop-guide-legacy/OpenCore/config-laptop.plist/coffee-lake.md

 * **AllowSetDefault**: YES
   * Allow `CTRL+Enter` and `CTRL+Index` to set default boot device in the picker
 * **AuthRestart**: NO:
-  * Enables Authenticated restart for FileVault2 so password is not required on reboot.
+  * Enables Authenticated restart for FileVault 2 so password is not required on reboot.
 Can be considered a security risk so optional
 * **ExposeSensitiveData**: `6`
   * Shows more debug information, requires debug version of OpenCore
 * **Vault**: `Optional`